 Favorite playground in northern Tel Aviv

 In our opinion, the best playground in northern Tel Aviv for kids is the one at the Namal.
 It’s fairly new, very clean, and offers lots of options.
 The kids love blowing off some steam there while one of us gets a restaurant table and orders dinner.
-It’s geared more toward older kids who are able to climb, so toddlers are better off at the nearby playground in Park HaYarkon.
+It’s geared more toward older kids who are able to climb, so if you’re visiting Tel Aviv with a toddler you’ll be better off at the nearby playground in Park HaYarkon.

 Where to eat in northern Tel Aviv